18F/CAMD-resources/PHASES.md

   - During this session, you can discuss the story map you developed along with some high level user stories you might have captured by now with your vendors.
 Collectively with the vendor, you can prioritize and identify a 'thin slice' that you can begin development to allow for continuous iteration.

 #### Make sure vendors have access to everything that they need to begin working
-  - This may sound basic, but it's not uncommon for vendors to wait a while before being able to get started becuase they can't get access to the necessary systems and tools.
+  - This may sound basic, but it's not uncommon for vendors to wait a while before being able to get started because they can't get access to the necessary systems and tools.
 Be prepared to get them ready as soon as possible.

 ## Post-award